NEW YORK (AP) — Roger Goodell has signed a five-year contract extension to remain commissioner of the NFL through 2024.

 All 32 owners approved in May the compensation committee’s power to negotiate and sign a deal with Goodell, who replaced Paul Tagliabue in 2006.

-Since then, the league’s total revenues have more than doubled to over $13 billion.
+Since then, the league’s total revenues have more than doubled to $14 billion.

 A person familiar with the contract told The Associated Press it is worth almost $200 million, with a base of $40 million.
 But the deal is incentive-laden, the person added, speaking on condition of anonymity because the contract numbers are not made public.